redoxbird/selleradise/readme.txt

 == Description ==

-Selleradise is a fast, responsive and accessible WooCommerce theme.
+Selleradise is a fast, responsive and accessible WooCommerce theme with a modern and clean design.
 It is very easy to use and requires minimal configuration to get started.
-Selleradise comes with all the basic features that you need in a modern online store like Mini Cart, Quick Search, Shop Filters and Lazy Loading.
-It can be used for all kinds of shops including Fashion, Furniture, Cosmetic and more.
+Selleradise comes with all the basic features that you need in a modern online store like Mini Cart, Instant Search Bar, Shop Filters and Lazy Loading.
+It can be used for all kinds of online shops including Fashion, Furniture, Cosmetic and more.

 == Changelog ==

+= 2.1.0 =
+* Fixed a bug in account page

 = 2.0.7 =
 * Add new animation library.